 Each liquid crystal cell has two electrodes; if we call one of these electrodes a cathode and the other an anode, positive voltage is supplied to the anode, and negative voltage is provided to the cathode.
 In this case, the cathodes of all the crystal cells of the LCD are connected by a conductive print, and a negative voltage is supplied.

-Then surely we understood that the cathode terminals of the liquid crystal cell are marked as Common.
-So VCOM or Common voltage is applied to these Common terminals.
-So VCOM stands for Common Voltage, through which liquid crystal cells receive negative voltage.
+Then, surely, we understood that the cathode terminals of the liquid crystal cell are marked as Common.
+VCOM, or Common voltage, is applied to these Common terminals.
+VCOM stands for Common Voltage, which is through which liquid crystal cells receive negative voltage.

 What is STV in the concept of LCD?

 STV is a Vertical Sync Input pulse.
-STV determines the time to produce the next frame after one frame scan to make the image.
+It determines the time to produce the next frame after a one-frame scan to make the image.
 When the rising edge of STV occurs, it marks the beginning of a data frame.
 The STV input is also used to generate the high-voltage STV or Start Pulse Output.

 This high-voltage output is low (connected to VGL) whenever STV is low, and it becomes high (connected to VGH) only when STV is high and both CPV and OE are low.